Olisun/unit-4-game/README.md

 ## Methodology:

-I created sepearate arrays for the random number shown to the user as well as the gems.
-Using our friend math.floor-math.round, I got the random numbers for the game target and the point values for each gem.
-From their, I mapped the random numbers to their respective fields.
-My logic is detailed in the comments in the game2.js.

-The original game.js had to be refactored in a big way because I ran into major bugs with the score counts.
-They were not adding up correctly so I went back and reviewed the class jQuery resources from last week.
-I realized that the numbers were most likely string values.
-I started a new js file to refactor the game code.
+I used math.floor-math.random to generate the random numbers for the computer guess and the gems.
+The gems were pretty strait forward but the computer guess was tricky because the random number has to be btw 19 and 120.
+I looked up methods on-line for that and found several copde snippets, however, I didn't want to just copy-paste other peoples' snippets for this.
+I want top try an come up with one myself.
+Till then, I went the long way which is to create an array of numbers btw 19-120 and have the method choose from the array.
+If I can come up with my own formula, I will update and push up to GH.

+I made a function top generate the numbers to start the game and another function to reset the game when the game over conditions are met.

-I built the page structure in HTML by taking separate screen-shots of the gems plus the back ground from the screen-shot given to us in the homework instructions.
+I built the page structure in HTML by taking separate screen-shots of the gems plus the background from the screen-shot given to us in the homework instructions.
 I used the gem screen-shots to create buttons for the gems.
 I used css to place the images accordingly on the page.

+I also made a cheat-mode for developement so I can see the random numbers for the gem.
+It's turned off but If you want to see the gem point values, just go to the css file and comment out the display: none;

+.num-test {
+  margin-top: 75px;
+  display: none;
+}

+The second js file called gameTest is used for testing.